NimishaKarankal/File-handling-utility/README.md

 ---

-#### Why This Code is Useful:
-This program is more than just a collection of file operations; it’s a great learning tool for Java enthusiasts.
-It introduces key file handling concepts in a practical, hands-on way.
-By working with it, you’ll get a clear understanding of how to use Java’s `java.io` package to manage files and handle common challenges like error management and user interaction.

-Whether you’re a beginner or looking to refresh your skills, this utility demonstrates best practices like encapsulation, meaningful error messages, and modularity.
-Plus, it’s not just educational—it’s also practical.
-For example, if you’re working on a project that requires frequent updates to log files or records, this utility can serve as a starting point or even as a core component.

----

 #### Potential Extensions:
 While the program is fully functional as-is, it has room for enhancements.
 Here are a few ideas for extending its functionality:
 - **Search Functionality:** Add a feature to search for specific keywords or phrases within a file.